finlaydegrauwe/veggie_ml/README.md

 Smoothie is the model taking the generated vegetables to then run it through the model once more, which often has a weird mix of soup as outcome, hence the name smoothie.

 Enjoy Veggie!

+🛠🛠🛠

+Database of vegetables used: 'Fruit and Vegetables Image Recognition' on Kaggle.
+Based on Pix2pix
+Made with React.JS, Firebase and a little bit of p5.JS